momentumwizard/jekyll-now/about.md

 So, starting this blog has profited me on the first day itself.
 I hope for more profits!

 I notice I still haven't addressed the "why publish?" question entirely.
 Again, why not?

-If someone reads what I write and finds some error in my thinking, then I'd profit!
++ If someone reads what I write and finds some error in my thinking, reports it and the person is right, and I'm wrong, and I end up fixing my thinking, then profit!
-If someone finds me useful in his work and offers me work, then why not!
++ If someone finds me useful in his work and offers me work, then why not!
+That's great!
++ If I end up being a more entertaining human being by virtue of my writing... why not!
-If someone find my thoughts alluring and irresistible and marry me or something, great!
++ If someone finds my thoughts alluring and irresistible and marry me or send me money, why'd I refuse?

 Okay, the last one was an exaggeration.
 What I mean to say is simple: there's no loss in publishing it.
 So I'm publishing it.